tibetan-nlp/annodoc/index.md

 ~~~
 > _How many years has it been since they were built?_ (MT - The Chapter 26 Dialog from A Manual)

-Another example of a single argument verb is ཡོད་.
+Another example of a single argument verb in many of its uses is ཡོད་.

-> ཨ་ཁུ་ལ་བུ་མང་པོ་ཡོད་པ།

-> _The uncle had many sons._

 ### Missing arguments